KAGR Master Client Agreement

 “Reimbursable Expenses” shall mean all reasonable out-of-pocket and documented travel, lodging, food and communication expenses incurred by the Provider while performing the Services.

-“Services” shall mean those services provided by Provider to Client under this Agreement, as more specifically defined in a SOW.
+“Services” shall mean those services provided (or to be provided) by Provider to Client under this Agreement, including the Platform and the Platform Services and any other services described in a SOW.

 “Software” means any software, library, tool or other computer or program code, in object (binary) or source-code form, as well as the related documentation, provided by Provider in connection with the Platform.
 Software includes software locally installed on local systems (e.g. iPads) and software accessed through the internet or by other remote means including websites, portals and cloud-based services to utilize the Platform in accordance with this Agreement.